SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

-I have quit this project but i have got volume bars for each potentiometer (16 graph-bars)..one volume/wah pedal..one encoder...but i have quited because i have found some other MIDI projects so much better than mine...
+I have quit this project but i have got 16 volume bars for each potentiometer (16 graph-bars)..one volume/wah pedal..one encoder...but i have quited because i have found some other MIDI projects so much better than this one...

-  THIS PROJECT WAS MY FIRST DEVICE...HAS BEEN SUSPENDED BY ANOTHER BETTER USB-MIDI PROJECTS.
+  THIS PROJECT WAS MY FIRST DEVICE...HAS BEEN OUTDATED BY ANOTHER USB-MIDI PROJECTS.